is it safe to buy prednisone online WHAT IS GLUTEN?

 Gluten is a protein which can be found in wheat, barley and rye.
 Existing confusion whether oats are a source of gluten is based on occurring cross contamination during production, transportation or storage.
 Oats are naturally gluten-free.

-WHERE YOU CAN FIND GLUTEN?
+WHERE CAN YOU FIND GLUTEN?

 The main sources of gluten are flour, biscuits, cakes, bread, breakfast cereals, pasta, pizza, pastry.
 This is not an exhaustive list and more often gluten can be hidden in other foods such as sausages, soups, instant meals and processed foods.
 You need to check your food labels!